johnpaulmedina/laravel-usps/README.md

 ```

 ## Example Controller Usage
-The only method completed for Laravel is the `Usps::validate` which is defined in `vendor/johnpaulmedina/laravel-usps/src/Usps/Usps.php`.
+The only method completed for Laravel is the `Usps::validate`, `Usps::rate` which is defined in `vendor/johnpaulmedina/laravel-usps/src/Usps/Usps.php`.
 As this package was developed for internal use I did not bring over all the features but you are more than welcome to contribute the methods you need and I will merge them.
 I suggest looking at the original PHP-Wrapper by @VinceG [USPS PHP-Api](https://github.com/VinceG/USPS-php-api "USPS PHP-Api by VinceG") as I ported those clases and autoloaded them to use in the `Usps.php` file.
 ```php
 <?php